 Two torture sessions with a water theme or metaphor.
 A tiny nation invaded by a vast empire for uncertain reasons fights back with suicide bombers.
 And oh yeah, a surprise attack on an unsuspecting country that changes their entire political and cultural outlook.
 Watch Battlestar Galactica (Reimagined) long enough and it will remind you of something in contemporary American politics.

-The HBO series True Blood contains so much subtext about vampire rights that some might find the not-so-subtle parallels a bit tiresome.
+There's so much subtext about vampire rights that some might find the not-so-subtle parallels a bit tiresome.
 "God Hates Fangs"?
 Even vampire puns are still bad puns.
-Besides, everyone knows that werewolvesare actually gay, while our favorite bloodsuckers prefer beautiful women.

-Not to mention every feeding being a very obvious allusion to sex, culminating in one very particular episode.
+Every feeding is a very obvious allusion to sex, culminating in one very particular episode.
 Both Bill and Eric were burned and needed healing.
 Follow, a frame of Sookie sitting between them, with a very meaningful expression on her face, while each vampire is sucking at a different wrist of hers.
-Fans had a lot to think about that night.

 In Volume 4 (the second half of Season 3), the Gitmo imagery strays close to the line between this and a Take That directed at the Bush administration.